FabioLusha/video-neurosymbolic/README.md

 ## TODO

 - [ ] Add Ollama options config file to be passed as argument
-- [ ] Add functionality to pass system/user/reply prompts from arguments
+- [x] Add functionality to pass system/user/reply prompts from arguments
 - [ ] Support for batch processing of multiple videos
+- [ ] Add documentation with examples of prompt specifications for each prompt type

 ## Overview